praveenjuge/praveenjuge/content/blog/digital-minimalism/index.md

 The major takeaway for me was Cal Newport’s call to join the attention resistance movement.

-Like most people, even I don’t have the self-control to read a book if I have the opportunity to watch Netflix.
+Like most people, I don’t have the self-control to read a book if I have the opportunity to watch Netflix.
 So I use the following techniques to trick my brain into doing what I want even when I don’t want to do it.

 ## Set a list of purposes for each device